-Offered as a weekend version of the weeklong residential programme, these Level 2 workshops include all the essential elements of the weeklong programme, including supported practice, tools to deepen your intuitive sensing and to bust through blocks, exploring the Code of Ethics and how to report back to an animal’s person.
+In 2020 we hope to offer more of these weekend Level Two workshops.
+These three-day workshops contain all of the essential elements of the weeklong programme, including supported practice, tools to deepen your intuitive sensing and to bust through blocks, exploring the Code of Ethics and how to report back to an animal’s person.

 This is a great week for you if you wish to simply deepen and expand your practice, or wish to take the next step and begin offering consultations beyond your immediate circle of family and friends.

 ANIMAL COMMUNICATION & NATURE CONNECTION II: 7-13 September 2019, Findhorn Foundation, Findhorn, SCOTLAND, UK

 Enjoy a residential week at the Findhorn spiritual community and ecovillage in north east Scotland.
 Held at the Cluny campus, a former Victorian health spa, this week includes full board, with delicious vegetarian meals prepared and served within the setting of a spiritual eco community.

 In addition to communication practice and adding to your interspecies communication toolkit, you will spend time quietly each day in the surrounding woods, including a whole day spent in nature in silence.
 This is a week for deepening your sensitivity to your skills, to nature and to yourself.

 To deepen your immersion even further you can continue with a week’s Interspecies Communication Retreat on the Hebridean isle of Erraid (details below).